Initial situation

 Project team/sponsorship

-• Trekking Team AG, Project Management: Peter Draganits, Marcel Murri
+• Trekking Team AG, Project management: Peter Draganits, Marcel Murri

 • Felix Ziegler (Hydrologie, Wetterstationen): Felix Ziegler

-• Didaktik: Thomas Arbenz, Sonja Ulber
+• Didactics: Thomas Arbenz, Sonja Ulber

 • Speleologist: Gerhard Amacher, Hans Moor, Marcel Rota, Kay Braun u.a.m.

-Operating company/entity:
+Operating company/ownership:

 Trekking Team AG / Peter Draganits, Weggis